BJP puts out animation video of Rahul on Bharat Jodo Yatra, Cong slams it as frustration, desperation | Politics

 - India

-The BJP on Sunday put out an animation video of Rahul Gandhi to take a dig at the Bharat Jodo Yatra, evoking a sharp response from the Congress which said that calling the video ''pathetic'' is an understatement.
+The BJP and the Congress engaged in a battle of videos on Sunday with the ruling party putting out an animation video of Rahul Gandhi to take a dig at the Bharat Jodo Yatra and its rival then posting one taking a swipe at the ''unfulfilled promises'' of Prime Minister Narendra Modi.

-The BJP put out on Twitter the over two-minute-long animation of Gandhi portraying him as Asrani's character from the movie Sholay.
-In the video, digs have been taken over Congress MLAs quitting in Goa, leaders quitting and joining Ghulam Nabi Azad and infighting in Rajasthan among other things.
+The BJP put out on Twitter an over two-minute-long animation of Rahul Gandhi, portraying him as Asrani's character from the movie Sholay.
+In the video, digs have been taken over Congress MLAs quitting in Goa, leaders quitting and joining Ghulam Nabi Azad and infighting in Rajasthan, among other things.

 Reacting to the move, Congress general secretary in-charge communications Jairam Ramesh said, ''BJP's latest formula to counter the success of the Bharat Jodo Yatra.
 Frustration + Desperation = Animation.'' ''To call the video they have put out pathetic is an understatement!''
 Ramesh said.